-Tenant Improvements, Franchises, Mixed Use, Parking, Clean-up Equipment and More
+Tenant Improvements, Operational Issues, Franchises, Good Guy Guaranties and More

-This CLE webinar will focus on drafting and negotiating key provisions of restaurant leases.
-The panel will discuss how best to address special concerns with a restaurant use, tenant improvements, franchise relationships, operational issues in mixed use developments, and issues applicable to tenants generally.
+This CLE webinar will focus on drafting and negotiating crucial provisions of restaurant leases.
+The panelist will discuss how best to address special concerns with a restaurant use, tenant improvements, franchise relationships, operational issues in mixed-use developments, and issues applicable to tenants generally.

 - Restaurant tenants generally: distinguishing features